zac7777/Entropy/Entropy/Sets/Weapons/Shotguns.md

 ---

-*Reload:* 3 AP, return all ammunition currently loaded to storage, load up to 1 round of "20 Gauge Buckshot" or a variant
+*Reload:* 3 AP, return all ammunition currently loaded to storage, load up to 1 round of ".410 Bore" or a variant

 Proficiency requirement: 2